0NETRUNNER/Quin-abby/README.md

 The Quin Abbey is a Historic location in Quin County Clare.
 People can come and see the Abbey all year round.

 ### Key information for this site
-* Where you can find the location of the Abbey
+* Where you can find the location of the Abbey.
-* A 360 ariel view of the Abbey
+* A 360 ariel view of the Abbey.
-* A gallery with 20+ photos
+* A gallery with 20+ photos.
-* A sign up form for a tour guide
+* A sign up form for a tour guide.
-* Location and opening Times
+* Location and opening Times.

 ## User Stories